Widower angry woman who hit, killed his wife won't go to jail

 Hayes wept after pleading guilty to homicide by vehicle for the June 2016 death of Georgette Stovall in Snellville.

-The victim's loved ones were angered by a plea bargain that left the defendant with a sentence of ten years probation, but no jail time.
+"I wake up every single morning wishing this was a dream," she said.

-Hear from Stovall's husband who says he may never get over the loss, on Channel 2 Action News at 6 p.m.
+The victim's loved ones were angered by a plea bargain that left the defendant with a sentence of 10 years of probation, but no jail time.

 TRENDING STORIES: